XXIInd International CALL Research Conference

 Conference Proceedings:

-Authors of accepted abstracts will be given the opportunity to submit a conference paper (around1000 words) to be published as double-blind peer-reviewed publication in the conference proceedings with ISBN number.
+Authors of accepted abstracts will be given the opportunity to submit a conference paper (around 1000 words) to be published as a double-blind peer-reviewed publication in the conference proceedings with an ISBN number.
 The proceedings will be provided in paper format at the conference, and all papers will be made available online as open access on completion of the conference.

 Editors: Yijen Wang & Mónica Stella Cárdenas Claros